 They block 100% of harmful UV rays and reduce the amount of glare that reaches your eyes!

 An umbrella may seem like an odd item to pack for Spain, but there’s a reason it’s included.

 Let me explain:

 The weather is variable in Spain.
-If you head to the north of the country it rains a lot, while it can rain at any time in the remainder of the country.
+If you head to the north of the country and near the Atlantic Ocean, it rains a lot, while it can rain at any time in the remainder of the country.

 When it does rain in Spain, it rains hard!
 If you don’t have an umbrella you will get soaked.
 It happened to me enough times while I lived there!

 Taking an umbrella with you is an easy way to combat this.
 It’s small and will take up minimal space in your bag while keeping you dry if there is a downpour!

 When considering what to pack for a trip to Spain, it can be easy to forget to include toiletries.

 They are an essential part of any trip.
 No one wants to walk around looking and smelling terrible.